Chang Moo Kwan: Chang Moo Kwan and unification (c.1950-1961)

 Following Yoon's disappearance, Lee Nam Suk took over the duties as head of the kwan and changed the name of the school to Chang Moo Kwan circa 1953.

 In 1955, the various martial arts kwans bonded to find a common name for the martial art they were promoting.
 Eventually, the united kwans under leadership of Choi Hong Hi founded this unified national Korean art and named it Taekwondo.
-Therefore, Chang Moo Kwan too adopted the Tae Kwon Do as their art, at cost of its original uniqueness.
+Therefore, Chang Moo Kwan too adopted the Taekwondo as their art, at cost of its original uniqueness.